-Adopted rules in December 2005 requiring background checks prior to employment, training on prone restraints, and drug testing in residential child care operations.

-- Implemented periodic random inspections of DFPS foster homes and group foster homes. - Strengthened minimum standards for residential child care facilities and childplacing agencies. - Conducted a tablet PC pilot with direct delivery staff in the residential child care licensing investigations program.
+- Adopted rules in December 2005 requiring background checks prior to employment, training on prone restraints, and drug testing in residential child care operations. - Implemented periodic random inspections of foster homes and group foster homes. - Strengthened minimum standards for residential child care facilities and child-placing agencies. - Provided tablet PCs to all direct delivery staff in the residential child care licensing investigations program. - Conducted approximately 750 inspections of foster homes by Residential Child Care Licensing staff during the first quarter of FY 2007 when the random sampling of foster homes was expanded state-wide. - Trained over 900 providers and staff on the new Residential Child Care Licensing Minimum Standards.

-DFPS has developed and is implementing an agency-wide accountability and performance management system.
+DFPS has developed and is implementing an agency-wide accountability and performance management system that will impact all programs within the agency when fully deployed.
 The system includes client-centered outcome measures, job performance standards, case reviews, and improved performance reports for management oversight.
 Case quality and timeliness goals are being consistently integrated into the performance evaluations of all staff.
+Standardized reporting of internal program performance metrics have been developed and are a routine part of executive management.

-Both the CPS and APS programs have made tremendous progress since the passage of Senate Bill 6.
-However, these programs have encountered some obstacles to full implementation.
+All DFPS programs have made substantial progress in implementing the reforms directed by Senate Bill 6.
+However, there have been some challenges to full implementation.
 CPS has experienced higher caseloads in the substitute care program due to the increase in the number and quality of abuse and neglect investigations.
 Other elements of CPS reform, such as the kinship care program, statewide expansion of family group decision-making conferences, and implementation of medical consent for children have also contributed to the increasing workload of substitute care staff.
 HHSC and DFPS are working together to develop strategies to address these increased caseloads and other workload demands.

 Another challenge has resulted from DFPS' successful efforts to quickly fill new staff positions appropriated by the 79th Legislature.
-DFPS is hiring record numbers of new caseworkers, leading to an increased demand for training resources, office space, and proper equipment for all staff members.
-DFPS has been coordinating with HHSC, the Texas Building and Procurement Commission, and necessary technology equipment vendors to address these issues in bringing on board 2500 new employees and associated equipment.
+DFPS is hiring record numbers of new caseworkers, leading to an increased demand for training resources, office space, information technology and other equipment for all staff members.
+DFPS has been coordinating with HHSC, the Texas

+Building and Procurement Commission (TBPC), and necessary technology equipment vendors to address the issues associated with incorporating 2500 additional employees.

-Despite some obstacles, which are to be expected in a reform effort of this size and scope, the overall implementation of Senate Bill 6 has been highly successful after this first year.
+Despite these challenges, many of which were anticipated in a reform effort of this size and scope, the overall implementation of Senate Bill 6 has been highly successful after this first year and a half of reform.
 HHSC and DFPS established a structure to monitor progress, coordinated with internal and external stakeholders, and ensured the delivery of quality services.
-The reforms have been driven by a focus on the most vulnerable of Texans, with their safety and well-being as the criterion against which the success of the reform effort is measured.
+DFPS is becoming more accountable to its clients and stakeholders, partnering with communities, leveraging the strength of families, taking advantage of technology to become more responsive, and focusing on staff development and retention.
+All of these reforms have been driven by focusing on the needs of the most vulnerable of Texans, with their safety and well being as the criterion against which the success of the reform effort is measured.